 Brushing for two minutes twice every day removes plaque from the teeth and gum line before it hardens into tartar and causes inflammation or infection.
 A 2018 study showed that those who brush twice a day for at least two minutes are three times less likely to develop heart disease1 than those who don’t follow those requirements.
 It’s important, however, to use the proper techniques to maximize the effectiveness of this task.

-Dentists recommend using fluoride toothpaste to keep enamel — which protects the teeth against decay — from breaking down.
+Dentists recommend using fluoride toothpaste to keep enamel — which protects the teeth against cavities — from breaking down.
 When brushing, the bristles should face your gum line at a 45-degree angle to clean both the teeth and gums adequately.
 Use a circular motion on the inner and outer portions of your teeth to cover the entire surface as well as the gum line.
 On the chewing surfaces, a simple back-and-forth motion will suffice.
 To get behind the front teeth, tilt the brush vertically and move the brush up and down.
 Be gentle, however; brushing too hard can wear down enamel.

 Timing is also important.
 The American Dental Association says the average person only brushes for 45 seconds per session2 — well short of their two-minute recommendation.
 According to the International Journal of Dental Hygiene3, people who brush for one minute can eliminate, on average, 27% of plaque on their teeth.
 When they increase the time to two minutes, the rate jumps to 41%.

 Dentists usually recommend brushing in the morning to get rid of acid and bacteria buildup that occur overnight and at night to ensure plaque doesn’t sit in your mouth all night.
 Some studies have found that brushing right after lunch and before bed is most effective at preventing gum disease4.
 The most important takeaway, however, is that everyone should brush twice a day.